OSGeo/PROJ/docs/source/tutorials/EUREF2019/exercises/helmert.rst

 3. Position vector/Coordinate frame
 ------------------------------------

-Effectively, the difference between the two rotation convetions is the sign of the rotation parameters.
+Effectively, the difference between the two rotation conventions is the sign of the rotation parameters.
 In this exercise we will examine this property by looking at a transformation between the German DHDN reference system and ETRS89.